Elementary coordinatization of finitely generated nilpotent groups: Bilinearization of nilpotent groups

 Clearly each $R^u_i$ and $R^l_i$ is a subgroup of $G$, and

 and

 Hence

-are central series for $G$. \begin{defn}The series $(R^u)$ and $(R^l)$ are called the upper and lower series associated with $(R)$.\end{defn} The operation of commutation induces non-degenerate with respect to the second variable full bilinear mappings,
+are central series of $G$. \begin{defn}The series $(R^u)$ is called the upper central series associated to $(R)$ and $(R^l)$ is called the lower central series associated to $(R)$.\end{defn} For each $1\leq i \leq c-1$ we may define a full bilinear mapping,